Volunteer Handbook

 The Center has a deescalation/non-engagement policy with protestors.
 This means that volunteers should refrain from talking to or otherwise engaging protestors.
 Where possible, we aim to block protestors from event attendees' view.
 Volunteers are expected to review the deescalation materials that will be provided.
 Safety is paramount, and you are invited to seek staff help or leave any situation where you feel unsafe.
 If you suspect protestor activity or escalation, please report the situation to staff.
 Harassment in the Workplace The LGBTQ Center is committed to providing volunteers with an environment that is free from discrimination and unlawful harassment.
 Actions, words, jokes, or comments based on an individual’s actual or perceived race, color, religion, national origin, sex (including pregnancy, childbirth or related medical conditions), age, marital status, sexual orientation, gender identity or expression, veteran status, uniform service member status, disability or any other characteristic protected by law will not be tolerated.

 Additionally, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature will not be tolerated.
-The LGBTQ Center encourages volunteers to bring any incidents of harassment to the immediate attention of a direct supervisor, or the Executive Director.
+The LGBTQ Center encourages volunteers to bring any incidents of harassment to the immediate attention of a direct supervisor, or The Board of Directors.
 Volunteers found in violation of harassment policies will be terminated.

 Conflict of Interest